 나이먹는것도 서러운데 피부 노화로 인해 등이 가려운거군요 지금부터라도 너무 뜨겁게 샤워 안하고 보습제 잘 발라주기 실천해야겠네요 정보 감사합니다

-As you age, your skin also ages.
-When the skin ages, it becomes easily dry, and the excretory glands that secrete sweat and other substances decrease.
-The back has fewer sebaceous glands compared to other areas, so it tends to be more itchy when dry.
-This is because sebum secretion is reduced, and there is almost no fat layer composed of lipids with high water content, making it more prone to dryness.
+As we age, our skin ages too.
+As skin ages, it becomes more prone to dryness and the exocrine glands that secrete sweat and other substances decline.
+The back has fewer sebaceous glands than other areas, making it more prone to dryness and itchiness.
+This is because sebum production is limited and the back lacks a lipid layer composed of high-moisture fat, making it more prone to dryness.

 ----------------

-I thought it was because of the season.
+I thought it was because of the season

-As the skin ages, it secretes sweat.
+As the skin ages, sweat secretion increases.

 Because the exocrine glands decrease,

-So that's why your back is so itchy.
+That's why my back feels so itchy.